andres81/Model_of_the_Psyche/case-files/love-or-the-lack-thereof/proposal-conversation-facility-in-towns.md

 real love be possible between the persons that should be together.

-Understand that once you have read this, you too are responsible for finding out whether this is true or not.
+Understand that once you have read this, you too are responsible for finding out whether this is true or not (something with freedom to choose...
+Sartre etc).
 Merely the argument of this call to evolving ideas is too vague, is not a reason to not be concerned with finding the truth: You are free and therefore responsible for the choice to evolve the ideas regarding love and how we live together on this planet.
 You have been informed.